-- Lived in the UK for 3 years andon the date of applicationshould have in possession of ILR for at least 11 months.
+- Lived in the UK for 3 years and on the date of application should have be possession of ILR for at least 11 months.

-- Must have lived in the UK for at least the 5 years before the date of your application
+- Lived in the UK for at least 5 years before the date of your application

-- Have not spent more than 450 days outside the UK during those 5 years
+- Not spent more than 450 days outside the UK during those 5 years

-- Have not spent more than 90 days outside the UK in the last 12 months
+- Not spent more than 90 days outside the UK in the last 12 months

 Children Applying for British Citizenship

-A child born in the UK to parents on ILR or British Citizen can apply for registration as a British Citizen.
-Children born in the UK and have lived in the UK for 10 years can apply for registration as British Citizen.
+A child born in the UK to parents on ILR or who are British Citizens can apply for registration as a British Citizen.
+Children born in the UK and who have lived in the UK for 10 years can apply for registration as British Citizen.
 This period for registration has been reduced to 7 years in some cases.